JuliaLabs/Cassette.jl/docs/src/whycassette.md

 Over time, however, these amazing Julia tools have run up against the boundaries of purely overloading-based approaches to nonstandard execution.
 Cassette is an attempt to push these boundaries by giving Julia package developers the ability to fundamentally extend the language for their own purposes.

-Here are some specific problems that a developer might overcome or sidestep by using Cassette:
+Here are some specific limitations that might be overcome by using Cassette:

 - Overloading-based approaches to nonstandard execution are ultimately thwarted by dispatch and/or structural type constraints in non-generic target programs.